MikeDigitize/Animator/README.md

 # Animator
-CSS Animation creator / sequencer written in ES6
+A CSS Animation creator / sequencer

 Animator is an ES6 animation utility library to help make creating / sequencing CSS transitions and animations programatically simple and easy.
-Use it whenever there's a need to animate in the browser, whether it be for every day needs like creating rotating banners, giving visual feedback to user interactions, or for complex animation sequences whose values are calculated dynamically.
+You can use it whenever there's a need to animate in the browser, whether it be for every day needs like creating rotating banners, giving visual feedback to user interactions, or for complex animation sequences whose style values are calculated dynamically.
 For a full API breakdown see the [WIKI](https://github.com/MikeDigitize/Animator/wiki).

 ## Features
 * CSS transition / keyframe animation creator